I left my heart in San Francisco, along with my overpriced apartment. I think that’s how the song goes, right?

 South of Market, usually abbreviated to SoMa, is a hip and happening neighborhood close to Union Square.
 The area has been through its fair share of ups-and-downs but is flourishing today.

 Trendy and diverse, the large neighborhood is home to a variety of attractions and leisure options.
-It is also one of the cheapest places to stay in San Francisco.
+It is also one of the cheapest places to stay in San Francisco, which makes it a great base for those backpacking in the city.

 Best Hotel in South of Market (SoMa): Americania Hotel